 - Normally, they provide an area for use as a scaffold.

 - Can sustain high winds (better productivity on windy days)

 - The formwork system is easy to clean and reuse with little waste generated compared to traditional systems.

-- Some of theses systems can be installed in such way that even a concrete pump can also be used within the same area and space.
+- Some of these systems can be installed in such a way that even a concrete pump can also be used within the same area and space.

 - Long lengths can be obtained combining different section for each particular project.

 - Some formwork systems can be used at an inclined angle.